 Each awardee will also be asked to collaborate and write an issue brief highlighting key themes from their conference and their overall experience.
 ARL will publish the issue brief on its website.
 Awardees are also encouraged to use Twitter, Facebook, and other social media during the event and contribute to the shared Google document for collective note taking.

-Apply online by 11:59 p.m. pacific daylight time on Friday, August 3, 2018.
+The application deadline was 11:59 p.m. pacific daylight time on Friday, August 3, 2018.
 The selection committee—composed of members of the ARL Assessment Committee, conference steering committee, and past travel award recipients—will notify applicants of selection decisions the week of August 20th.

 Each applicant must provide: